liveahero-wiki/liveahero-wiki.github.io/_events/2107chapter4.md

 ## Ticket Quest Renewal

 Ticket Quest will be revamped, as follows:
-- During Maintenance scheduled on 2021-07-14 any remaining quest tickets in each player account will be converted to 800 {% include item-icon.html id=11 %} each.
+- During Maintenance scheduled on 2021-07-14 any remaining quest tickets in each player account will be converted to 800 {% include item.html id=11 %} each.
 - New ticket quest will be added, and some pre-existing ticket quest will have its content, rewards, and stamina cost adjusted.
-  - Ticket quest that give {% include item-icon.html id=59 %} Parallel Quartz will be added.
+  - Ticket quest that give {% include item.html id=59 %} will be added.
-  - New Difficulty level for {% include item-icon.html id=11 %} EXP, {% include item-icon.html id=30 %} Training Band, and rank up items ticket quest.
+  - New Difficulty level for {% include item.html id=11 %}, {% include item.html id=30 %}, and rank up items ticket quest.
-- You will still get 3 {% include item-icon.html id=38 %} Quest Ticket each day as login bonus.
+- You will still get 3 {% include item.html id=38 %} each day as login bonus.
 - The maximum amount of Ticket that you can hold will be limited to 3 Max.

 ## Store Update

 3 New items are available for purchase in the store (limit will reset monthly):
-- Another {% include item-icon.html id=29 %} Legend Medal, costing 300,000 {% include item-icon.html id=35 %} each, purchase limit 1
+- Another {% include item.html id=29 %}, costing 300,000 {% include item.html id=35 %} each, purchase limit 1
-- {% include item-icon.html id=28 %} Gold Medal, costing 50,000 {% include item-icon.html id=35 %} each, purchase limit 20
+- {% include item.html id=28 %}, costing 50,000 {% include item.html id=35 %} each, purchase limit 20
-- {% include item-icon.html id=27 %} Silver Medal, costing 10,000 {% include item-icon.html id=35 %} each, purchase limit 20
+- {% include item.html id=27 %}, costing 10,000 {% include item.html id=35 %} each, purchase limit 20